ejhusom/erikjohannesno/posts/20230102-my-best-reads-of-2022/index.md

 ---

 I usually discover new books to read through references or quotes from previous books I have read, but sometimes I also get some useful recommendations from blogs or people I talk to.
+Maybe
 I usually finish all the books I start reading, even if I dislike them when I'm halfway through (which probably is a bad habit),

 Summarizing some of the best books I read in 2022:

 ### *Scrambles Amongst the Alps* by Edward Whymper

+Very interesting tails from "the golden age of mountaineering".

 ### *The Mountains of my Life* by Walter Bonatti